Stone Buildings: 8 Stone Buildings

 John Walpole Willis had chambers here.
 In 2017 it housed a boutique law firm, Candey.

 9 Stone Buildings

-9 Stone Buildings is a commercial chancery barristers’ set and one of the oldest established chambers in Lincolns Inn with a history dating back to 1893, when it was founded.
-Currently the set consists of 27 members including 1 Queen's Counsel.
-Edward Denehan is the Head of Chambers.
+From 1893 until 2024, 9 Stone Buildings housed a chambers of the same name, specialising in commercial-chancery law.
+At the time of its dissolution, it was the oldest set of chambers in Lincoln's Inn.

 10 Stone Buildings

-10 Stone Buildings was the home of the Writ of Record Office until 1882 when the premises were acquired by the Inns of Court Regiment.Law Commission.
-Statute Law Repeals: Eighteenth Report.
-2008.
-Page 78 (refers to the Six Clerks Office).
+10 Stone Buildings was the home of the Writ of Record Office until 1882 when the premises were acquired by the Inns of Court Regiment.
 The Inns of Court and City Yeomanry Museum is also located in the building.

 11 Stone Buildings

 11 Stone Buildings was a set of commercial / chancery barristers.
 They practiced commercial law with specialist groups for all types of contract, company, insolvency, banking & finance and real estate disputes.
 They acted as advocates, advisers, arbitrators and mediators for law firms, for in-house legal departments and for licensed and public access clients.
 They were also members of the ADR Group, the alternative dispute resolution network.
 The set consisted of 42 members including 4 Queen's Counsel, and had 16 employees.
 Head of Chambers was Edward Cohen, whilst the Chambers Director was Michael Couling.

 The set was dissolved in October 2015 because the barristers felt their practices would be best served by moving to more specialised chambers.

 11SB now houses part of Edwin Coe.